 At Westfield pupils study physical, human and environmental geography throughout the school.
 Geography examines the people and places of the contemporary world.
 This is an enquiry based subject, which encourages the pupils to ask “Why, how, what and where?”
 By drawing upon local, national and international news media coverage the pupils are encouraged to think about human beings’ impact upon the world.

-In both Key Stage 2 and 3, pupils study their immediate environment and their locality, as well as contrasting localities from around the world.
-Issues to do with the conflict between increased economic activity and conserving the world’s natural resources; concepts of world development; different aspects of settlement such as population, industry, communication links and crime prevention are all explored, as well as the physical environment and mapwork.
+Pupils study their immediate environment and their locality, as well as contrasting localities from around the world.
+Issues to do with the conflict between increased economic activity and conserving the world’s natural resources; concepts of world development; different aspects of settlement such as population, industry and communication links are all explored, as well as the physical environment and map work.

 "The academic curriculum at the school is broad and varied and pupils receive good advice and guidance"